 Although it’s a moot point now, there’s also a discrepancy in the design number Cybis reported for this piece.
 On their 1963 price list, which may have been the first one they issued, it’s shown as design #2500.
 In their 1978-79 catalog appendix it’s shown as design #250.
 If I someday obtain a copy of their 1964, 1965, or 1966 price lists the question will be resolved on a “two out of three” basis!

-At approximately the same time (1950s) the studio also issued an open edition Miniature Infant of Prague which is just about 7 1/2″ high overall.
+At approximately the same time (mid to late 1950s) the studio also issued an open edition Miniature Infant of Prague which is just about 7 1/2″ high overall.
 It was offered in two colorways: plain white bisque until the early 1960s for $30 and the color version above until 1970, from $40 initially to $75 at retirement.
-These may have had only the Cybis signature (with or without the copyright stamp), with no mold impressions.
 It’s interesting to note that the crown on this version is actually the most similar to the original 16th century statue in terms of proportion to the child’s head; in the other Cybis versions, the crown does not appear quite as oversized.
+This was the fourth version of the Child of Prague that the Cybis studio made for retail sale.
+The first two (from commercial molds) were glazed and were made in large quantities.
+The third and fourth were original Cybis designs and were produced only in bisque (unglazed) porcelain.

 The 1979 Cybis catalog Appendix includes a line entry for a one of a kind “Holy Child of Prague (plaque)” measuring 20″x24″ as a Commemorative piece with a declared issue of only one in 1979.
 Obviously this was a representation of their limited-edition piece, but done as a dimensional plaque instead.
 I suspect that this one of a kind item was done as a special commission, either for a church or a gift to a Catholic personage of note.